Discover Microsoft’s climate goals, carbon-negative initiatives, and sustainable practices shaping a greener future for technology.

 Microsoft has long been recognized as a leader in technology and innovation, but its commitment to environmental sustainability has recently taken center stage.
-With ambitious climate goals, Microsoft aims to not only reduce its own environmental footprint but also influence the global tech industry to adopt greener practices.
+With ambitious climate goals, Microsoft aims not only to reduce its own environmental footprint but also to influence the global tech industry to adopt greener practices.

 In 2020, Microsoft announced one of the most ambitious climate pledges in the corporate world: to become carbon negative by 2030.
 This means the company will remove more carbon from the atmosphere than it emits.
 Achieving this goal requires: